 The excise imposed on fuel (other than aviation fuel) by the provisions of Chapter 64A, 64E and 64F is referred to herein as the "Motor Fuels Tax."
-The Senior CTF Obligations will be secured by a pledge of the following (collectively, the "CTF Pledged Funds"): (i) all moneys received or to be received by the Commonwealth from a portion equal to 17.104¢ per gallon of the Gasoline Tax, equal to 24¢ per gallon with respect to the excise tax imposed on fuel (other than liquefied gas) by the provisions of Chapters 64E and 64F, and equal to 19.1% of the average price per gallon with respect to the excise tax imposed on liquefied gas by the provisions of Chapter 64E; (ii) all Registry Fees deposited in the Commonwealth Transportation Fund pursuant to Section 34(iii) of Chapter 90 of the Massachusetts General Laws including (x) motor vehicle registration fees imposed under Chapter 90; (y) motor vehicle license fees imposed under Chapter 90; and (z) miscellaneous fees and other revenues relating to the operation and use of motor vehicle transportation; (iii) all other moneys received or to be received by the Senior CTF Trustee from the 1994 Trustee pursuant to the 1994 Trust Agreement; (iv) subject to the prior lien of the 1994 Trust Agreement, 6.86¢ per gallon of the Gasoline Tax pledged to the outstanding 1994 Trust Agreement Bonds; (v) Direct Payments received by the Commonwealth from the United States Treasury with respect to any Senior CTF Obligations issued as Build America Bonds and Recovery Zone Economic Development Bonds pursuant to the Senior CTF Trust Agreement; and (vi) to the extent permitted in the Senior CTF Trust Agreement, such additional pledged funds as the Commonwealth may by a subsequent supplemental trust agreement pledge to the Senior CTF Trustee as security for the bonds issued under the Senior CTF Trust Agreement.
+The CTF Obligations are secured by a pledge of the following (collectively, the "CTF Pledged Funds"): (A) all monies received or to be received by the Commonwealth from a portion equal to 17.104¢ per gallon of the Gasoline Tax, equal to 24¢ per gallon with respect to the excise tax imposed on fuel (other than liquefied gas) by the provisions of Chapters 64E and 64F, and equal to 19.1% of the average price per gallon with respect to the excise tax imposed on liquefied gas by the provisions of Chapter 64E; (B) all Registry Fees deposited in the Commonwealth Transportation Fund pursuant to Section 34(iii) of Chapter 90 of the Massachusetts General Laws including (x) motor vehicle registration fees imposed under Chapter 90; (y) motor vehicle license fees imposed under Chapter 90; and (z) miscellaneous fees and other revenues relating to the operation and use of motor vehicle transportation; (C) all other monies received or to be received by the CTF Trustee from the 1994 Trustee pursuant to the 1994 Trust Agreement; (D) subject to the prior lien of the 1994 Trust Agreement, 6.86¢ per gallon of the Gasoline Tax pledged to the outstanding 1994 Trust Agreement Bonds; (E) Direct Payments received by the Commonwealth from the United States Treasury with respect to any CTF Obligations issued as Build America Bonds pursuant to the CTF Trust Agreement; and (F) to the extent permitted in the CTF Trust Agreement, such additional pledged funds as the Commonwealth may by a subsequent supplemental trust agreement pledge to the CTF Trustee as security for the bonds issued under the CTF Trust Agreement.

-Under the Senior CTF Trust Agreement, additional CTF Pledged Funds may only include revenues required to be expended for transportation purposes by Article 78 of the Articles of Amendment to the Massachusetts Constitution, as amended ("Article 78 Revenues") or any Federal Highway Reimbursements.
+Under the CTF Trust Agreement, additional CTF Pledged Funds may only include revenues required to be expended for transportation purposes by Article 78 of the Articles of Amendment to the Massachusetts Constitution, as amended ("Article 78 Revenues") or any Federal Highway Reimbursements.
 Article 78 Revenues are revenues derived from the registration, operation or use of vehicles on public highways, including Registry Fees, or from fuels used for propelling such vehicles, including the Motor Fuels Tax.
-Currently all Article 78 Revenues (excluding 0.15% per gallon of the Gasoline Tax credited to the Inland Fisheries and Game Fund) are credited to the Commonwealth Transportation Fund.
-The Senior CTF Trust Agreement provides that, to the extent subsequently permitted by law, the Commonwealth may pledge all or any additional Article 78 Revenues or any Federal Highway Reimbursements as additional CTF Pledged Funds.
+Currently, all Article 78 Revenues (excluding 0.15% of the Commonwealth's receipts from the Gasoline Tax, which amount is credited to the Inland Fisheries and Game Fund pursuant to state law) are credited to the Commonwealth Transportation Fund.
+The CTF Trust Agreement provides that, to the extent subsequently permitted by law, the Commonwealth may pledge all or any additional Article 78 Revenues or any Federal Highway Reimbursements as additional CTF Pledged Funds.

-Under the Senior CTF Trust Agreement, the Commonwealth may change the rates of the Motor Fuels Tax or Registry Fees, in any respect, including lowering such rates, upon the delivery of certain certifications, including a certificate demonstrating that CTF Pledged Funds would equal at least 400% of the maximum aggregate debt service due in the then current or any future fiscal year on Senior CTF Obligations outstanding.
-See "Net CTF Pledged Funds".
+Under the CTF Trust Agreement, the Commonwealth may change the rates of the Motor Fuels Tax or Registry Fees, in any respect, including lowering such rates, upon the delivery of certain certifications, including a certificate demonstrating that CTF Pledged Funds would equal at least 400% of the maximum aggregate debt service due in the then current or any future fiscal year on CTF Obligations then outstanding.
+See "Net CTF Pledged Funds."